Jacob Frey: Labor relations

 Frey was involved in drafting the council's 2016 paid sick leave ordinance and 2017 minimum wage ordinance.
 He was one of the first council members to support a city minimum wage increase.
 Frey authored an amendment to the minimum wage ordinance that gave small businesses a longer phase-in than large businesses to implement the minimum wage.

 During his 2023 State of the City address, Frey pleaded with workers to return to their downtown offices at least three days a week.

 In early 2024, Frey told attendees of the Minneapolis Downtown Council annual meeting that people who work from home for more than three months become "losers", possibly signaling support of return-to-office efforts to commercial real estate interests.
 Frey has said that this was a misconstrued joke.
 Also in early 2024, he vetoed two pieces of legislation intended to ensure that rideshare services like Uber and Lyft provide compensation equal to at least the city minimum wage.

 In September 2024, Frey vetoed the establishment of a labor standards board that would have offered policy recommendations to the City Council.
-After the City Council disregarded their initial plea, 40 business owners of color organized a petition to persuade the mayor to veto the board.
-Frey had supported the idea two years earlier but vetoed it after City Council amendments caused business leaders to pull out, unwilling to serve on a board they considered one-sided.
+A group of almost 400 business owners wrote an open letter asking Frey to veto the proposed board, saying it would make business harder to conduct.
+Frey had supported the idea two years earlier, but vetoed it when businesses pulled out, unwilling to serve on a board they called one-sided.